olivierlacan/gifhub/README.md

 ## Societal Benefits

 * Help people spend less time searching for or making animated GIFs.
 * Give people with poor emotional skills the ability to express themselves exclusively with pop culture references.

+## Flow

+1. Enter GIF URL
+4. Origin URL is saved
+5. Entry can be tagged by emotion or keyword

+## Models
+1. Gif
+2. Tag (assoc. with Gif via Join table 'gifs_tags')